Atlas-OS/Atlas/README.md

 - feature 5

 ### ✅ Yes
-Atlas applies many modifications and default settings.
+Atlar applies many modifications and default settings.
 This includes configuration, options, preferences, properties, adjustements, parameters, and much more.

 ### 🔍 Magnifying Glass

-Unlike custom Windows ISOs, Atlas is more straightforward to audit due to the use of [Github](https://xkcd.com/624/).
+Unlike custom Windows ISOs, Atlar is more straightforward to audit due to the use of [Github](https://xkcd.com/624/).

 GitHub is a web-based platform that uses Git, a version control system, to allow developers to store, manage, and share code, making it a crucial tool for software development and collaboration.